bly1tz/bly1tz/README.md

 - 👋 Hi, I’m @bly1tz
 - 👀 I’m interested in Kotlin, Swift, Python
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Python

 <!---
 bly1tz/bly1tz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.